-Why are collection agencies so important to recover government debt ?
+Why are collection agencies so essential to recover unpaid government bills?

-Debt collection laws are frequently updated.
-Professional debt collectors are regularly trained to abide by these latest rules.
-These laws include includes FDCPA, TCPA, etc.
+Federal and local debt collection laws are frequently updated.
+Professional debt collectors are regularly trained to abide by these ever-changing rules.
+These laws include includes FDCPA, TCPA, HIPAA and many more regulations.

-Collection agencies specializing in “Government debt collection” understand the sensitive nature of the entire process and how to recover maximum money while maintaining a low complaint rate.
+GSA approved collection agencies specializing in “Government debt collection” understands the sensitive nature of the entire process and how to recover maximum money while maintaining a low complaint rate.
 Can also provide a request-for-proposal (RFP) if required.

-All public agencies such as county, municipal, state and federal need money for a variety of services such as school budgets, roads construction, police and fire services.
+All public agencies such as the county, municipal, state and federal need money for a variety of services such as school budgets, road construction, police and fire services.
 Debt collection agencies play a very vital role in the government’s financial ecosystem, recovering money from their past due accounts.

-Government debt collection on past due accounts can be due to non-payment of speeding tickets, property taxes, unpaid water bill, IRS / income taxes, parking fines, related to emergency services, municipal fees, returned checks, toll taxes, court collections and other unpaid fines and taxes.
+Government debt collection on past-due accounts can be due to non-payment of speeding tickets, property taxes, unpaid water bill, IRS / income taxes, parking fines, related to emergency services, unpaid local citations, municipal fees, returned checks, toll taxes, court collections and other unpaid fines and taxes.

-While performing government collections, the fees which is charged by the collection agency is generally added to the amount due so that government agency does not lose any amount itself.
+While performing municipal and government collections, the fees which is charged by the collection agency is generally added to the amount due so that the government agency does not lose any amount itself.

-In government collections there is a rule – An account is typically after the consumer has received at least one notice from the government before a debt is transferred to a third party collection agency ( or at least the government department “attempts” to send a written notification).
+In government collections, there is an important rule: An account is typically after the consumer has received at least one notice from the government before a debt is transferred to a third-party collection agency ( or at least the government department “attempts” to send a written notification).

-There are a minimum standards which a government debt collection agency has to follow:
+There are minimum standards which a government debt collection agency has to follow:

 1. Collections approach should be diplomatic, ethical and empathetic.